Rupthuz/Battleship-PT3-main/README.md

 # Acknowledgements

 - I am grateful for my wife's patience as I allocate significant time to coding.
+- I cannot refrain from expressing my gratitude for the invaluable feedback and assistance provided by two of my closest friends, who are esteemed professionals in the role of tech leads: Victor Henrique Conforto and Vitor Bacelar.
 - Special thanks to my mentor, Daniel Hamilton, for consistently providing valuable feedback.